Steve Fenwick: Rugby league career

 In August 1981 Fenwick switched from rugby union to professional rugby league, signing to the Cardiff City Blue Dragons.
+He scored 18 tries, 212 goals and 2 field goals during his Cardiff career.
 He made his début for Cardiff against Salford scoring four goals in the match.
 Fenwick went on to win two caps with the Wales national rugby league team between 1981 and 1982 scoring five goals.

 Before the start of the 1984/85 season, Cardiff City Blue Dragons relocated from Ninian Park in Cardiff, to Coychurch Road Ground in Bridgend, and were renamed Bridgend Blue Dragons.

 Personal history

 A former teacher, he set up in business with a former Wales and Lions player Tommy David, another player who had turned to league.